 Native Studies, as well as minor concentrations for students in other Faculties.
 Faculty members and students would engage in research with special attention to language and land use.
-Though not parochial in its outlook on Native Studies, the Faculty would pay particular attention to Native peoples-Indian, Inuit, and Métis of the Canadian West and North.
+Though not parochial in its outlook on Native Studies, the Faculty would pay particular attention to Native peoples of the Canadian West and North: Indian (now usually called First Nations), Inuit and Métis